devkeydet/HelloFusionDev/README.md

     dotnet build
     ```

-In the `bin/debug` directory, you will have managed and unmanaged versions of the Solution.
+In the `bin/debug` folder, you will have managed and unmanaged versions of the Solution.
 The web resource in the Solution will not be minified and will have source maps.
-If you run `dotnet build -c release`, the Solutions will have optmized web resources.
+If you run `dotnet build -c release`, the Solutions will have optmized web resources in the `bin/release` folder.

 Thanks to [@scottdurow](https://twitter.com/scottdurow) for his awesome (free) course [Building JavaScript Web Resources using TypeScript](https://learn.develop1.net/courses/building-javascript-web-resources-using-typescript/dashboard) for the TypeScript inspiration.